ihsotas0/Interfaced/notes/journal.md

 > are dead, and the other half being shot as I speak.
 I reach for my pistol but
 > grab empty leather.

+## June 6, 2026

+"Unprecedented imperial conquest by the New American State"

+## June 8, 2026

+When a frozen Signal is left in Program Space (the avatar body of a dead host) it is cleaned by the Garbage Collector and deleted to prevent excess memory usage.
+Reanimating the "body" is what a severed Signal is.
+It really is the person, their mind, their conscientious (as far as anyone can tell) for about 30-45 minutes.
+Then it loses coherence, conscientiousness, and blinks out of existence.
+Its Signal shows evidence of its lack of host, and gets caught by the Garbage Collector.
+The Garbage Collector is force enabled in Program Space, but optional in Userland.
+This allows the frozen Signals to be collected and stored on Userland servers (with each taking the slot of a normal living Signal).
+Severed Signals run in Userland can be run for 30-45 minutes before they lose everything that makes them human.

+A Signal's chosen avatar transferred to PS takes a certain number of units exponentially related to its size, strength, body, etc. Many Severed and traditional spec ops are outfitted with the most expense avatars, equivalent to entire companies or dozens of tanks.
+Super soldiers, 8 feet tall muscled monsters.
+When they know they have 45 minutes to live, Severed are all the more dangerous in Program Space.

+Collecting frozen Signals from Program Space before the Garbage Collector gets them takes enormous computation, making it only worth it for the best soldiers.
+A frozen Signal is removed by the Garbage Collector a few days after its Host is killed.
+In those few days, if it is transited back to Userland, it can be made Severed.
+This transit requires a one-time datastream back to Userland (more difficult to compute than forward datastream).
+Normally, the only thing that can leave Program Space is human Hosts by disconnecting and freezing their Signals while they do something in the real world or visit Userland with another Signal.